After nine years, Mumbai's Veer-Zaara get their day in court

-Hidayat Khan and his wife were booked in 2005 after he smuggled her into India from Saudi Arabia using a fake passport, against her family’s wishes; nine years and four children later, their case was finally heard
+Hidayat Khan and his Saudi Arabian wife were booked in 2005 after he smuggled her into India using a fake passport, against her family's wishes; 9 yrs, 4 children later, their case was finally heard

 Mumbai’s Veer-Zaara story may be heading to its climax.
 After being booked and arrested for smuggling the love of his life out of Saudi Arabia on forged documents nine years ago, a Nerul man had his case heard for the first time at the 37th Esplanade court yesterday.

 Hidayat Khan and Banwa outside Esplanade court yesterday.
 Pic/Emmanual Karbhari

 mid-day had reported on July 4 ('Real life Veer-Zaara from Mumbai wait for a happy ending’) about Hidayat Khan, 37, a contractor from Navi Mumbai, who had fallen in love with Banwa, a Saudi Arabian national, while working in the country.
 He had smuggled Banwa into India in 2005 and the couple was arrested soon after, based on a complaint by Banwa’s family to the Saudi Arabian authorities.

 While the couple were released on bail and had four children in India, the fate of Banwa’s nationality is yet to be decided by the Indian judiciary.
 This, despite the current Saudi Consul General, Abdullah Saliman Al Eisa, writing to the Mumbai police on June 23 to rescind the case and let Banwa live in India.

 mid-day’s report on July 4

 “Months before my arrest, I visited senior cops and informed them about my wife’s travel to India and the facts about by marriage.
 One day, they registered an FIR and put both of us behind bars without any intimation,” said Khan